ibtriz/ibtriz/README.md

 ### <img align="left" alt="•" height="30" src="img/png/blue_luma__super_mario_galaxy__png_by_sylvanbey_dfwxwsw-pre.png">About Me

-I'm currently pursuing a degree in **Information Technology** at **UNIVESP**.
 My career began as an IT Apprentice at Banco Pan, where I gained hands-on experience in manual software testing.

 Now, as a **Junior QA Engineer** at **[Itaú Unibanco](https://www.linkedin.com/company/itau/mycompany/)**, I focus on enhancing testing processes and methodologies.
 My work includes performance testing, automation (for mobile iOS and Android, as well as front-end and back-end), and security testing.
 I actively contribute to large-scale projects, continuously improving quality practices and ensuring efficient, reliable software delivery.